Thompson Okanagan Junior Lacrosse League: History

 The pre-season 18th Annual Archie Jack Memorial Icebreaker Tournament was held on April 8 in the Enderby Arena.
 Each team was to have played two games however, the floor conditions were an injury risk so, games were cancelled or ended early.
 Teams played a 14-game regular season in which the Kamloops Venom had a perfect season.

 2024: Armstrong and Vernon will once again play as the Vernon Tigers in a 14-game regular season.

 The league adds the Cranbrook Blackwolves which, will be a probationary team for one season, to see if the TOJLL fits their needs.
 At a special Governors meeting, on September 18, the Blackwolves were accepted as a permanent team of the TOJLL.

 2025: The Armstrong Shamrocks and Vernon Tigers announced that they take a leave-of-absence and a new team would be formed, the North Okanagan Reapers.

 In January the league appointed Wuilbert Jaramillo as its eighth commissioner after Heather Davis resigned following the 2024 Provincials.

-For the playoffs the league introduced a new format which sees the four top teams of the regular season playing a round-robin.
-The top two teams after round-robin play will go head-to-head in a single championship game.
+For the playoffs the league introduced a new tournament style format over one weekend.
+The tournament will consist of the four top teams of the regular season playing a round-robin.
+The top two teams, after round-robin play, will go head-to-head in a single championship game, played in Kamloops.

+2026: The TOJLL will play a 16 game regular season, eight home and eight away.
+Two exhibition games versus the Prince George Junior Posse were played. the Posse won both games, one against the Kamloops Venom(16-6) and the other against the North Okanagan Reapers(14-8).

+The league initiated a new point system for regular season games, 3pts for a win, 2pts for a overtime win, 1pt for an overtime loss, 1pt for a tie and 0pts for a loss.

+The playoffs will be in the same format as 2025 but, will be played in Kelowna.